 Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Spain, Uruguay, Venezuela

-Step 4: Read the questions listed on the Country Fact Hunt to students.
-Model how to locate an answer in a book.
-Model how to locate the answers on the Internet.
+Step 4: Review with students the questions listed on the Country Fact Hunt Worksheet printable.
+Model how to locate an answer in a book and/or using the web.

 Step 5: Divide students into pairs and assign (or let students choose) a country.
-Give each pair a Country Fact Hunt worksheet.
+Give each pair a Country Fact Hunt Worksheet printable.

 Step 8: Assign the pairs of students so they become groups of four.
 Each group will work together to complete the Venn diagram, comparing and contrasting the two countries.